-5 Things You Should Know about the California Fair Debt Collection Practices Act
+5 Things Landlords Must Know About the California Fair Debt Collection Practices Act

-Five of the most important things about this act are mentioned below:
+Five of the most important things landlords must know about this act are mentioned below:

 1. Who According to California Law is a Debt Collector?

-Under the California Debt Collection Law, even the agencies involved in collecting debts on behalf of their clients are regulated.
-So, if at all such agencies are contacting you to pay the credit card dues, they should comply with CFDCPA.
-Moreover, apart from such agencies and original creditors, there are other types of debt collectors who should comply with this law.
-They include:
+Under the California Debt Collection Law, even the agencies involved in collecting debts on behalf of their clients are regulated – even if they are not required to be licensed.
+Types of debt collectors who should comply with this law include

 - Any firm or agency involved in collecting consumer debts on a regular basis